Gnaeus Cornelius Cossus (consul 409 BC): Career

 Cornelius first held the imperium in 414 BC as one of four consular tribunes.
-His colleagues in the office were Lucius Valerius Potitus, Quintus Fabius Vibulanus and Publius Postumius Albinus Regillensis; with the exception of Fabius, all consulars were newcomers to the imperium.
-The consulars fought a successful war against the Aequi which resulted in the capture of Bolae.
-This newly captured territory came to be a focal point for strife as Marcus Sextius, a tribune of the plebs, proposed an agrarian law to colonize Bolae while blaming the consular Postumius for misconduct.
-The conflict would culminate in a mutiny among the Roman soldiers stationed at Bolae resulting in the death of both Postumius, the consular, and a Roman quaestor, Publius Sestius.
-It is unclear what the role of Cornelius was during these events.
+His colleagues in the office were Lucius Valerius Potitus, Quintus Fabius Vibulanus and Publius Postumius Albinus Regillensis; with the exception of Fabius, all the consular tribunes were newcomers to the imperium.
+The consular tribunes fought a successful war against the Aequi which resulted in the capture of Bolae.
+This newly captured territory came to be a focal point for strife as Marcus Sextius, a tribune of the plebs, proposed an agrarian law to colonize Bolae while blaming the consular tribune Postumius for misconduct.
+The conflict would culminate in a mutiny among the Roman soldiers stationed at Bolae resulting in the death of both Postumius and a Roman quaestor, Publius Sestius.
+It is unclear what role Cornelius played during these events.

 Cornelius was elected as one of two ordinary consuls in 409 BC.
 His consular colleague was Lucius Furius Medullinus, who held the consulship for the second time.
-There was a war against the Aequi and the Volscians which would end inconclusively with the Romans losing the fortress of Arx Carventana while capturing the city of Verrugo.
+There was a war against the Aequi and the Volscians which ended inconclusively with the Romans losing the fortress of Arx Carventana while capturing the city of Verrugo.
 The year was marred by social strife within Rome as part of the Conflict of the Orders between plebeians and patricians.
-Three plebeian tribunes, all belonging to the Icilia gens, successfully secured the election of plebeians to the quaestorship and the temporary abolishment of the patrician exclusive consulship in favor of the return of the non-patrician exclusive consular tribunes.
-The change saw effect immediately; three of the four quaestors of this year were plebeian and the consulship would not return until 366 BC (with the exception of a short stint between 393 and 392 BC) when it was opened for both patricians and plebeians.
+Three plebeian tribunes, all belonging to the Icilia gens, successfully secured the election of plebeians to the quaestorship and the temporary abolition of the patrician exclusive consuls in favour of the return of the non-patrician exclusive consular tribunes.
+The change came into effect immediately; three of the four quaestors of this year were plebeian and consuls would not return until 366 BC (with the exception of a short stint between 393 BC and 392 BC) when it was opened for both patricians and plebeians.